espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 2. Place all functions used by the ISR into IRAM [2]_
 3. Place the driver object into DRAM in case it is mapped to PSRAM by accident

-This Kconfig option allows the interrupt to run while the cache is disabled but comes at the cost of increased IRAM consumption.
+This Kconfig option allows the interrupt handler to run while the cache is disabled but comes at the cost of increased IRAM consumption.

+Another Kconfig option :ref:`CONFIG_RMT_RECV_FUNC_IN_IRAM` can place :cpp:func:`rmt_receive` into the IRAM as well.
+So that the receive function can be used even when the flash cache is disabled.

 .. _rmt-thread-safety: